mirko1978/ema/pharmacovigilance-test/application.md

 # 3. Spring configuration

 Spring is used as glue between the different components: Camel, Drools, JTA, JMS.
-The configuration is really straightforward and commented, the main file is `camel-context.xml`
+The configuration is really straightforward and commented, the main file is [camel-context.xml](src/main/webapp/WEB-INF/spring/camel-context.xml)
-The `weblogic.xml` files is used in order to avoid libraries conflicts.
+The [weblogic.xml](src/main/webapp/WEB-INF/web.xml) files is used in order to avoid libraries conflicts.

 # 4. JTA configuration

 JTA and datasources are configured into weblogic.
-The references between weblogic server and the application code is done by `persistence.xml`
+The references between weblogic server and the application code is done by [persistence.xml](src/main/resources/META-INF/persistence.xml)

 # 5. Drools

 Drools is configured at minimum in order to run the Hello World example.
 The business rules configured is printing a text everytime is called.
-Drools configuration file is `drools-context.xml`.
+Drools configuration file is [drools-context.xml](src/main/webapp/WEB-INF/spring/drools-context.xml).
-The rule configured is `drls/empty.drl`.
+The rule configured is [empty.drl](src/main/resources/drls/empty.drl).